josephcayetano/Building-an-Interactive-Data-Dashboard/README.md

 # D601-AllTasks-Building-an-Interactive-Data-Dashboard
 ### Overview
+This project focuses on building an interactive Tableau dashboard to analyze hospital readmissions and present actionable insights.
+It emphasizes both technical dashboard development and effective data storytelling to engage stakeholders and support decision-making.

 ### Interactive Data Dashboard – Hospital Readmission Analysis (Tableau)
 -	Designed an interactive dashboard in Tableau with four visualizations (bar chart, line chart, scatter plot, pie chart) and two key metrics (average charges, length of stay) to support executive decision-making.